 Examples of drugs that life insurers ask about

-This is not an exhaustive list because any non-prescribed drug use could be included, however, the drugs mentioned below will be of particular interest to life insurance companies:
+This is not an exhaustive list because any non-prescribed drug use could be included, however, the types of drugs mentioned below will be of particular interest to life insurance companies:

 - Anabolic steroids